 Responsibility for Personal Property: The CIA does not assume any legal obligation or responsibility at any time for private property belonging to students or their guests and is not liable for the loss or damage of any article of personal property anywhere on any of the CIA campuses.
-The CIA recommends students purchase their own renter's insurance policy if other family insurance policies, such as a homeowner's policy, do not cover student property while residing on campus.
+Students should be aware that, like any residential facility, at times pipes break, air conditioners malfunction, or other facility-related concerns may arise.
+Students should take steps to secure their property, including but not limited to locking their residence hall room door, promptly retrieving their laundry, labeling items stored in a refrigerator, registering their bicycle with the Campus Safety Office, ensuring valuable items are not stored on the floor, and reporting damage or theft to Campus Safety.
+The CIA recommends students purchase their own renters insurance policy if other family insurance policies such as a home-owner's policy does not cover student property while residing on campus.
 There are several resources available to students to protect their personal property at a low cost, such as National Student Services, INC.